nicomollet/stormbringer/README.md

 to your `wp-config.php` file.

 To start watching files with Grunt, do:

 `grunt`

-Edit `scss/application.scss` to start editing the styles
+Edit `scss/application.scss` then insert your custom styles

 ### Less preprocessor
 If you want to use Less preprocessor, define preprocessor to "less" in functions.php

-Edit `less/_application.less` to start editing the styles
+Edit `less/_application.less` then insert your custom styles

 How-to